 Not all of these countries offer the same prices of course, but overall, prices can be as much as 50% less than comparable treatments in America, while meeting all the same health and safety standards we have come to expect.

 It sounds too good to be true, but it’s not.
 At least, not when you take the time to find certified professionals, accredited by the American Academy of Cosmetic Dentistry.
-In fact, many of these dentists are trained and certified in the U.S. or Europe!
+Many of these dentists are trained and certified in the U.S. or Europe!

 What IS a Dental Implant?